teminl/sweco-digital-platforms/README.md

 Containing the Sweco Visual Guidelines with logotype, fonts, colors, application icons and svg:s.
 How to use Visual Guidelines, ask [sweco-sepros](https://github.com/sweco-sepros).

-Layout options for structuring a Sweco application with Bootstrap, including global styles, required scaffolding, grid system.
+Layout options for structuring a Sweco application with Bootstrap 4, including global styles, required scaffolding, grid system.
 Containing styles for displaying content and HTML 5 elements, including normalization, typography, tables, and more.
 Over a dozen components built to provide buttons, dropdowns, input groups, navigation and much more.

 ### Frameworks and dependencies